-Butter a large 10” springform pan and add the crumbs.
-Pack them down lightly with my fingers or a spatula.
+Next, I butter a 10” springform pan and add the crumbs.
+I pack them down lightly with my fingers or a spatula.

-While the crust is cooling, add three packages of cream cheese, a cup of ricotta cheese, and a cup of sugar into the bowl of a mixer.
-It’s important that the cream cheese will be at room temperature.
-Let the mixer whip the cheese and sugar for a couple of minutes.
+While the crust is cooling, I add… Three 8 oz packages of cream cheese (at room temperature), a cup of ricotta cheese, and a cup of sugar into the bowl of a mixer.
+I turn the mixer on and let it whip the cheese and sugar for a couple of minutes.

 I turn the mixer on again and let it mix the pumpkin puree with the cheese.
-After the puree is incorporated, add in the spices: 1 teaspoon cinnamon, 1/2 teaspoon ground ginger, 1/4 teaspoon nutmeg, and 1/4 teaspoon of salt.
-I also add 2 tablespoons of vanilla extract and a little bit of flour.
+After the puree is incorporated, I add in the spices: 1 teaspoon cinnamon, 1/2 teaspoon ground ginger, 1/4 teaspoon nutmeg, and 1/4 teaspoon of salt.
+I also add 2 tablespoons of vanilla extract and 3 tablespoons of flour.

 I turn the mixer on again and let it whip all of this goodness together for a couple of minutes.

-Give it a couple more minutes to mix the eggs well and the cheese mixture is done!
+I give the mixer a couple more minutes to mix the eggs well and the cheese mixture is done!

-Place the pan back in the oven and bake for 75 minutes.
+I place the pan back in the preheated 350 degrees Fahrenheit oven and bake for 75 minutes.

-Don’t worry about the cracks on the top, we are going to cover them with yummy sour cream.
+Also, don’t worry about the cracks on the top because we are going to cover them with a yummy sour cream topping.

-Add the sour cream mixture on the cake…
+I add the sour cream mixture on top of the cake…

 And spread it all over with a spoon.

-Lastly, chop some pecans and sprinkle them on top of the sour cream.
+Lastly, I chop some pecans and sprinkle them on top of the sour cream.

-I love that the crust is thick, so it’s not all getting soggy from the liquids of the cake, and the spices definitely bring the autumn aroma and tone into the house and the fresh pumpkin is shining in every bite!
+I love that the crust is thick and the cheese mixture is so rich.
+The spices definitely bring the autumn aroma and mood into the house and the fresh pumpkin is shining in every bite!

 For the Crust

-A package of ginger snaps cookies (12 oz)
+- A 12 oz package of gingersnap cookies

 For the Filling

-3 packages of Philadelphia cream cheese (8 oz each), at room temperature
+- 3 8 oz packages of cream cheese, at room temperature

 For the Topping

 - Add the cubed butter stick and pulse a few times to combine.

-- Butter a 10” springform pan and transfer the cookie mixture to it.
+- Butter a 10'' springform pan and transfer the gingersnap crust mixture to it.
 Pack it down a bit.
-Bake on 350F for 10 minutes.
+Bake in a 350F preheated oven for 10 minutes.

 - Set aside to cool.

-- To the bowl of the mixer, add the cheese and sugar and whip for a couple of minutes.
+- To the bowl of the mixer, add the cream cheese, ricotta cheese, and sugar and whip for a couple of minutes.

-- Add the pumpkin puree and whip to combine.
+- Add the (now cool) pumpkin puree and whip to combine.

 - Pour cheese mixture on top of the crust and bake on 350F for 75 minutes.

 - Set on the counter to cool completely (it usually takes a couple of hours), then cover the cake with plastic wrap and place in the fridge to cool overnight.

-- when you are ready to serve, make the topping, mix sour cream, powdered sugar, and vanilla in a bowl until well combined.
+- when you are ready to serve, make the topping by mixing sour cream, powdered sugar, and vanilla in a bowl until well combined.
 Spread over the cake and sprinkle crushed pecans on top.